cuuupid/cuuupid/README.md

 - owned BTC when it was pennies on the dollar, owned ETH when it was below $10
 - worked w/ a crypto company during the first ICO boom, and have bought the peak ever since
 - 2x presenter at NYC World Maker Faire (2015, 2016)
-- fair share of hackathon hoodies, CTF prizes, and the "peaked in highschool" awards: Scholastic Gold Medalist, Nat.
-Merit Finalist, etc